wintechis/blast/README.md

 > :warning: **Blocks that perform fetch requests, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**

-> :warning: **BLAST's BlueTooth blocks require you to use Chrome 89 or newer on Windows with `chrome://flags/#enable-experimental-web-platform-features` enabled.**
+> :warning: **BLAST's Bluetooth blocks require you to use Chrome 89 or newer on Windows with `chrome://flags/#enable-experimental-web-platform-features` enabled.**

 ### WebHID on Linux
 On most Linux systems, the udev subsystem blocks write access to HID devices.
 In order to unblock access, each device requires its own udev rule.
 See the [device section](https://github.com/wintechis/blast/wiki/Devices) of the wiki for step by step instructions for all devices used by BLAST.